conduitio-labs/conduit-connector-db2/README.md

 Values in the ordering column must be unique and suitable for sorting, otherwise, the snapshot won't work correctly.
 Iterators saves last processed value from `orderingColumn` column to position to field `SnapshotLastProcessedVal`.
-If snapshot stops it will parse position from last record and will try gets row where `{{orderingColumn}} > {{position.SnapshotLastProcessedVal}}`
+If snapshot was interrupted on next start connector will parse last recorded position to find next snapshot rows.

 When all records are returned, the connector switches to the CDC iterator.

-This behavior is enabled by default, but can be turned off by adding "snapshot":"false" to the Source configuration.

 ### Change Data Capture (CDC)